shasut/project_stn/README.md

 Python (>=3.6), PyTorch (>=1.9), transformers (4.11.3).

 ## Goal
-The goal of this project to compare performances of different kinds of model architectures for image classification task.
+We compare performances of different kinds of model architectures for image classification task.
 A number of networks are implemented.
 For classification task, 10-class classifcation of hand written digit (MINIST) images are performed.
 Additionally, color digits (SVHN) and natural images classifications are also performed.

 ## Implemented Networks
 The following different types of networks are implement for multiclass classification task.